-Sistan and Baluchistan province (also spell Sistan and Baluchestan) is in the south east of Iran on the border with Afghanistan and Pakistan.
+Sistan and Baluchistan province (also spelled Sistan and Baluchestan) is in the southeast of Iran on the border with Afghanistan and Pakistan.
 To the south lies the Indian Ocean and the Gulf of Oman.

-An example of one of the places you must visit is the famous Shahr-I Sokhta or “Burnt City”, (registered on UNESCO list in 2015), founded around 3200 BC.
+One of the places in the province you must visit is the famous Shahr-i Sokhta or “Burnt City”, (registered on UNESCO list in 2015), founded around 3200 BC.
 It is situated at the junction of the Bronze Age trade routes crossing the Iranian plateau.

-Another region we are going to visit on this trip is the Dasht-e Lut desert.
+Another region is the Dasht-e Lut desert.
+The Lut desert was added to the UNESCO World Heritage List in 2016.
 It is one of the main highlights of Iran in terms of nature.
 Since Iranian deserts were on the Silk Road, there are many historical monuments and sites remaining from that period that are well worth visiting.
-Not only are there many different types of flora and fauna living in this hot region, but also numerous Caravanserais still exist that can accommodate travellers like you.
-The Lut desert was added to the UNESCO World Heritage List in 2016.
+Not only are there many different types of flora and fauna in this hot region, but also numerous Caravanserais still exist that can accommodate travelers with ease.

-Another main highlight of this journey is exploring the Gulf of Oman coast as well as visiting several small towns and fishing villages.
+Another highlight of this area is exploring the Gulf of Oman coast as well as visiting several small towns and fishing villages.
 Adventure Iran has a couple of special tours for this province including Baluchestan, Chabahar port & the Indian Ocean coast.
-It is one of the best Iran off the Beaten Path destinations start and end Tehran.
+It is one of the best Iran off the Beaten Path destinations you can visit and enjoy.

 For getting complete guide of Sistan and Baluchistan destination, Please check out our recent post of